DataDog/documentation/content/en/tracing/troubleshooting/tracer_startup_logs.md

 #### Diagnostics

 For C++, there are no `DATADOG TRACER DIAGNOSTICS` lines output to the tracer logs.
-However, if the Agent is not reachable, there should be error logs available, or in Envoy, an increase in the metrics `tracing.datadog.reports_failed` and `tracing.datadog.reports_dropped`.
+However, if the Agent is not reachable, errors will appear in your application logs.
+Alternately, in Envoy there is an increase in the metrics `tracing.datadog.reports_failed` and `tracing.datadog.reports_dropped`.

 {{% /tab %}}
 {{< /tabs >}}

 ## Diagnostics Errors

-The most insightful `DIAGNOSTICS` error output will be that the tracer is unable to send traces to the Datadog Agent.
+Look for `DIAGNOSTICS` error output that says the tracer is unable to send traces to the Datadog Agent.

-In this case, please confirm your tracer has been set up correctly to receive traces for [ECS][1], [Kubernetes][2], [Docker][3] or [any other option][4], or [contact support][5] who will be happy to review your Tracer & Agent configuration.
+If you have these errors, check that your tracer is set up to receive traces for [ECS][1], [Kubernetes][2], [Docker][3] or [any other option][4], or [contact support][5] to review your Tracer & Agent configuration.

 ## Configuration Settings

-If your logs only contain `CONFIGURATION` lines, a useful troubleshooting step is to confirm that the settings output by the tracer match the settings from your deployment and configuration of the Datadog Tracer.
-Additionally, if you are not seeing specific traces in Datadog, please review the [Compatibility Requirements][6] section of the documentation to confirm these integrations are supported.
+If your logs contain only `CONFIGURATION` lines, a useful troubleshooting step is to confirm that the settings output by the tracer match the settings from your deployment and configuration of the Datadog Tracer.
+Additionally, if you are not seeing specific traces in Datadog, review the [Compatibility Requirements][6] section of the documentation to confirm these integrations are supported.

-If there is an integration you are using that is not supported, or you want a fresh pair of eyes on your configuration output to understand why traces are not appearing as expected in Datadog, [contact support][5] who can help you diagnose and create a Feature Request for a new integration if needed.
+If an integration you are using is not supported, or you want a fresh pair of eyes on your configuration output to understand why traces are not appearing as expected in Datadog, [contact support][5] who can help you diagnose and create a Feature Request for a new integration.

 ## Disabling Startup Logs

-Per language, startup logs can be disabled if required via the environment variable setting `DD_TRACE_STARTUP_LOGS=false`.
-It is not recommended to do this unless the logs emitted are posing a problem, and if [debug][7] logs are later sent, please make sure to enable startup logs and send all relevant logs together to speed up your support case triage.
+For each language, you can disable startup logs by setting the environment variable `DD_TRACE_STARTUP_LOGS=false`, but do this only if the logs emitted are posing a problem.
+If later you are sending [debug][7] logs, remember to enable startup logs and send all relevant logs together to speed up your support case triage.

 [1]: /integrations/amazon_ecs/?tab=java#trace-collection
 [2]: /agent/kubernetes/?tab=helm